 Create Posts That Give How-tos and Tips

 As mentioned above, people use LinkedIn to learn more information.
 They go to the platform to stay relevant in their fields and competitive with what their colleagues are doing.
-They want to learn from their peers and find interesting, useful tidbits of info that are applicable to their own career.
+They want to learn from their peers and find interesting, useful tidbits of info that are applicable to their own careers.

 B2B posts centered around giving your audience just that- useful information- will go far.
 Make your audience feel smart with posts that fuel their natural inclination to do their job better.